Advanced forward error correction and iterative decoding

 To introduce students to advanced forward error correction (FEC) codes such as low-density parity check (LDPC) codes and convolutional turbo codes.

-To introduce signal processing techniques for their decoding and error correction as applied in communication standards, such as 4G, 5G, deep space and satellite communications.
+To introduce signal processing techniques for their decoding and error correction as applied in communication standards, such as 4G, 5G, deep space and satellite communications, as well as in quantum communication systems.

 To relate nonlinear signal processing theory to the theory and application of FEC.